 Your provider, nurse, technologist and scheduler may ask you the same questions multiple times; however this is because any of the above items and any other metal containing items can cause discomfort, and in some causes injury, if placed in or near the MRI.
 We strive to be very thorough to ensure your safety while obtaining the best quality images possible.
 Any metal item can also decrease the quality of your images.
 That's why you will be asked to change out of all personal items and into hospital-provided gowns.

-If there is any chance of pregnancy or you are breast feeding, please notify your ordering provider and the technologist before scheduling your exam.
+If there is any chance of pregnancy, or if you are breastfeeding, please notify your ordering provider and the technologist before scheduling your exam.

 Commonly asked questions